alternetsoft/AlternetUI/Documentation/Internal/Drafts/Beta2ReleaseAnnouncement.md

 # AlterNET UI Beta 2

-AlterNET UI Beta 2 represents a significant milestone towards releasing production-ready cross-platform .NET UI framework for developing desktop applications on Windows, macOS and Linux.
+AlterNET UI Beta 2 represents a significant milestone towards releasing a production-ready cross-platform .NET UI framework for developing desktop applications on Windows, macOS and Linux.

 In this release we have implemented some major features, primarily adopted from WPF framework.